 A displacement of transient business occurs when a hotel accepts group business at the expense of individual guests.
 This might cause profitability problems and a bad reputation.

 The Front Office management should monitor the booking pace and lead time of individual guests to understand how current reservations compare with historical and anticipated rates.

 Even when a hotel is not in the immediate vicinity of a convention, individual guests and small groups, who have been displaced by the convention, may be referred to your hotel and this may have a tremendous impact on the hotel’s revenue.

 4. Special Events

 The yield management techniques and the models of overbooking, if applied aptly, would definitely maximize the revenue of the hospitality industry.
-But there are some pros and cons in this which includes,
+But there are some pros and cons to this which includes,

-1. Measuring the Performance of Yield Management System
+1. Measuring the Performance of the Yield Management System

 Occupancy rates and yield are measures that are affected by external competition.
 Therefore, an ideal measurement can be done using the opportunity model.